ric-sar/latex_cheat_sheet/README.md

 ```
 \hl{Fig. {\ref{fig:figure_to_refer}}}
 ```

+## Footnote
+To add a footnote just write the text inside the command ```\footnote{add footnote here}```, the footnote counter will be inserted automatically and the text will appear in the footer.

 # Figure
 Some read the text others look at the pictures.
 And we should be able to plot figures on a LaTeX document: